Hemukk/ejtos-react_budget_app/README.md

 Please follow the given procedure to see the result

 STEP 1:
 Clone the directory using the command    git clone https://github.com/Hemukk/ejtos-react_budget_app.git

 STEP 2:
-Open the directory Cabsharing and run npm start on terminal You will see server start at port : 3000
+Open the directory ejtos-react_budget_app and run npm start on the terminal.
+You will see the server start at port: 3000

 STEP 3:
 Open any browser and run localhost:3000